Silvio Berlusconi: Relations with Libya

-On 30 August 2008, the Libyan leader Muammar Gaddafi and Italian Prime Minister Berlusconi signed a historic cooperation treaty in Benghazi.
+On 30 August 2008, the Libyan leader Muammar Gaddafi and Berlusconi signed a historic cooperation treaty in Benghazi.
 Under its terms, Italy would pay $5 billion to Libya as compensation for its former military occupation.
 In exchange, Libya would take measures to combat illegal immigration coming from its shores and boost investment in Italian companies.
 The treaty was ratified by the Italian government on 6 February 2009, and by Libya on 2 March, during a visit to Tripoli by Berlusconi.
-In June Gaddafi made his first visit to Rome, where he met Prime Minister Berlusconi, Italian President of the Republic Giorgio Napolitano and Senate's Speaker Renato Schifani.
+Berlusconi apologised for Italy's actions during the Italian colonisation of Libya.
+In June Gaddafi made his first visit to Rome, where he met Berlusconi, President of the Italian Republic Giorgio Napolitano and Senate's Speaker Renato Schifani.

-In July, Gaddafi took part in the 35th G8 summit in L'Aquila as Chairman of the African Union.
-During the summit, a warm handshake between the U.S. president Barack Obama and Muammar Gaddafi took place (the first time the Libyan leader had been greeted by a serving US president).
-Later, at the summit's official dinner hosted by President Giorgio Napolitano, US and Libyan leaders upset protocol by sitting next to Italian Prime Minister and G8 host Berlusconi.
-(According to protocol, Gaddafi should have sat three places away from Berlusconi).

 When Gaddafi faced a civil war in 2011, Italy imposed a freeze on some Libyan assets linked to him and his family, pursuant to a United Nations-sponsored regime and then bombed the country with the violation of Libya of the No-Fly Zone.
-However, Berlusconi spoke out against military intervention into Libya, saying that he was against getting involved: "I had my hands tied by the vote of the parliament of my country.
-But I was against and I am against this intervention which will end in a way that no-one knows" and added "This wasn't a popular uprising because Gaddafi was loved by his people, as I was able to see when I went to Libya."
+However, Berlusconi spoke out against NATO-led military intervention into Libya.